 In January 2013, a second campus (our West Campus) was launched in West Davenport, holding weekend services at Williams Intermediate Elementary School.
 In late 2016, through God's blessing and provision, a permanent home was purchased for our West Campus, allowing two services each weekend, opportunity for weekend ministries, and a regular presence within the community.

 Today, on average, Harvest has over 1,600 people attending any one of five weekend worship services between our two campuses.
 It is our desire to, not only build up disciples of Christ within our church, but to take the love of Christ outside our walls and into our community and our world.

 Here is a clip from a message preached by Pastor Rob Willey reminding the people of Harvest of the history of our church as they look ahead to the opportunities before them.

 At Harvest, we are passionate about planting churches and equipping those called to go and be sent for the work of ministry.
 It is our desire to work with like-minded churches and organizations in the spirit of this endeavor.
-As such, we are a church cooperating with the Southern Baptist Convention through the SBC Cooperative Program for national and international church planting.
+As such, we are a church cooperating with the Southern Baptist Convention through the SBC Cooperative Program, as well as the Great Commission Collective, for national and international church planting.